leela-zero/leela-zero/README.md

 ### Windows

-Easiest way : If you want to run the latest stable version ("master" branch), head to the Github releases page at https://github.com/gcp/leela-zero/releases, download the latest release for windows, unzip, and launch autogtp.exe.
+- Easiest way (recommended) :
+If you want to run the latest stable version ("master" branch), head to the Github releases page at https://github.com/gcp/leela-zero/releases, download the latest release for windows, unzip, and launch autogtp.exe.
 It will connect to the server automatically and do its work in the background, uploading results after each game.
 You can just close the autogtp window to stop it.

-More complicated way : but if you want to manually compile your own leela-zero version, read [the main instructions there](https://github.com/wonderingabout/leela-zero#i-just-want-to-run-leela-zero-right-now), then follow [the instructions for windows to compile](https://github.com/wonderingabout/leela-zero#example-of-compiling-and-running---windows) there.
+- More complicated way (not recommended, if you know what you're doing) : but if you want to manually compile your own leela-zero version, read [the main instructions there](https://github.com/wonderingabout/leela-zero#i-just-want-to-run-leela-zero-right-now), then follow [the instructions for windows to compile](https://github.com/wonderingabout/leela-zero#example-of-compiling-and-running---windows) there.
 You can also read these [AutoGTP details there](autogtp/README.md)

 ### macOS and Linux (Ubuntu and similar, etc)